osamuaoki/interception-dual-function-keys/README.md

 There are two parts to be configured: dual-function-keys and udevmon, which launches dual-function-keys.

-See [examples](https://gitlab.com/interception/linux/plugins/dual-function-keys/-/tree/master/examples) which contains dual-function-keys and udevmon configurations.
+See [examples](https://gitlab.com/interception/linux/plugins/dual-function-keys/-/tree/master/doc/examples.md) which contains dual-function-keys, udevmon.yaml and udevmon.service configurations.

 ### dual-function-keys